 Another reading rule covered this week when reading was when we see two o’s together as in the words ‘cool,’ ‘pool,’ and ‘soon.’
 I tend to call these o’s “

-As you can see, ONLY teaching phonetic rules and phonics is NOT enough to develop a reader.
+As you can see, ONLY teaching phonics and phonetic rules is NOT enough to develop a reader.
 Although it is important to go over the many rules of reading, it is equally important to go over words that break the rules during authentic reading time.
 Having kids that question these rules is fantastic as this truly does demonstrate that a rule is understood and starting to be transferred into everyday reading.
 This is when those exceptions to the rules become memorable!
 Don’t forget to have fun with it and see the humor in these moments. 😉

 If you are looking for reading strategies to go over with individuals, definitely check out some of my other posts like The Best Reading Comprehension Strategies, Five Quick Tips for Fostering a Reading Environment, Tips for Helping Readers Make Inferences, Introducing Tone and Mood to Young Readers, and Things Watching TV and Reading Should Have in Common.
+There really is so much more to teaching reading than just teaching phonics!

 How About You?